HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 By law, the maximum notice period in Germany is three months.
 If the notice period in your rental contract exceeds that, have a discussion with your landlord or property management company as soon as possible to work out your moving date.
 If necessary, contact the Berliner Mieterverien or consult a lawyer if something doesn’t feel right.

 Many German companies will allow you to take a day off of work to move and won’t force you to use up a valuable vacation day.
-I was pretty stoked to find out that my last company allowed us to do this.
-Sadly, my current company doesn’t offer this perk, so check with your employer to see if it’s an option.
+Check with your employer to see if it’s an option.

-3) Get Rid Of Thing You Don’t Need
+3) Get Rid of Things You Don’t Need

 As I moved across the planet on three separate occasions, I feel like I’m a professional at parting with my belongings.
 Why move items you don’t use or intend to keep?